AdamTovatt/updaemon/Updaemon.Common/README.md

 - `serviceName` - The remote service name
 - `version` - The specific version to download (e.g., `new Version(1, 2, 3)`)
 - `targetPath` - The directory path where files should be downloaded (e.g., `/opt/my-app/1.2.3/`)
+- `cancellationToken` - Cancellation token to cancel the operation.

 **Behavior:**
 - Download all necessary files for the service
 - Extract archives if needed (see `DownloadPostProcessor` utility below)
 - Preserve file permissions (especially for executables)
 - Throw exceptions on failure
+- Respect cancellation token for long-running operations

 ## Utilities